 Hand and Toe Warmers

-I know hand and toe warmer are essential for me.
+I know hand and toe warmers are essential for me.
 I like to stay warm on the ski slopes.
-There are battery powered hand warmers but I have not tried them.
+There are battery-powered hand warmers but I have not tried them.
 I usually just get the disposable ones.

 There are a few things that you should not wear skiing!

 - Never wear denim material like jeans.
 The minute this material gets wet it will not dry.